kosmios1/Beetle-Quest/doc/report.typ

 = Gacha Collection

-The gachas are fictional creatures inspired by the beetles, they are divided into five classes of rariry.
+The gachas are fictional creatures inspired by beetles, they are divided into five classes of rariry.
 Below are a few examples of these imaginative beings.

 #[